Estate planning can be a complex system, especially when you’re planning ahead for your family.

 (Note: These are able to be legally established when the children are minors, however it is uncommon to settle these matters when the beneficiaries are adolescents.)

-- A disabled beneficiary that will need to receive life-long care may be in greater need of a larger (or full) estate share.
+- A disabled beneficiary may need to receive life-long care, and may need a correspondingly large (or full) share of the estate.

 - A prosperous and successful beneficiary may be in lesser need of the inheritance than their less successful counterparts.